sainikhil-242/customer_retention_dashboard/README.md

 # customer_retention_dashboard
+NOTE:

+RANDOM FOREST model Pickle file is not present here in Repository please execute the customer_.ipynb file in colab for that file and then proceed

 This project uses machine learning to predict whether a telecom customer is likely to churn based on various features.
 It includes model training (Logistic Regression, XGBoost, Random Forest), Streamlit UI for predictions, and a Power BI dashboard for interactive visualization.